weswalla/digital-garden/_pages/index.md

 - [YouTube channel](https://www.youtube.com/channel/UCPMZ2h9TqvfWIAQyFGfPyEQ)
 - [[digital garden]]

+I also love listening to podcasts and they are one of the main ways I continue to expand my understanding of the world.
+Checkout a list my favourites here: [[podcasts]].

 I am interested in learning, knowledge management & synthesis, collective epistemic processes, sense-making, and the digital tools that can enhance these activities.

 # about this site